 It is the student's responsibility to obtain advice regarding the applicability of any particular course to meet a specific degree requirement.
-Student services available for e-Learning students include toll-free voice and fax telephone, admission counseling, faculty advising, UA site coordinators throughout the state, financial aid/scholarships application and awards, placement testing, tutoring resources, online library resources, computing services, and online services such as registration, grade reports, and unofficial transcripts.
+Student services available for distance students include toll-free voice and fax telephone, admission counseling, faculty advising, UA site coordinators throughout the state, financial aid/scholarships application and awards, placement testing, tutoring resources, online library resources, computing services, and online services such as registration, grade reports, and unofficial transcripts.

-Certificate and degree programs available through e-Learning may include some on-campus and/ or practicum/internship requirements at specific locations.
+Certificate and degree programs available through distance delivery may include some on-campus and/ or practicum/internship requirements at specific locations.

-The following certificate and degree programs are available by e-Learning to students within the state of Alaska: (unless otherwise noted below)
+The following certificate and degree programs are available by distance delivery to students within the state of Alaska: (unless otherwise noted below)

-- \ Indicates program is offered by e-Learning to out of state students.
-Non-resident surcharges will apply. - \\ WUE states only - \\\ Not all minors are available via e-Learning
+- Indicates program is offered distance to out of state students.
+Non-resident surcharges will apply.

+- WUE states only

+- Not all minors are available via distance

-- Accounting Technician\
+- Accounting Technician

-- Computer Information and Office Systems\
+- Computer Information and Office Systems

+- Early Childhood Education

 - Fisheries Technology

-- Health Information Management Coding Specialist\
+- Health Information Management Coding Specialist

 - Healthcare Privacy

-- Small Business Management\
+- Small Business Management